By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 427|Page: 1|3 min read

 Before watching this short documentary on the Westboro Baptist Church, I already had my own bias regarding their so-called “religious organization” - I thought what they were doing and preaching was despicable and truly saddening.
 Now that I’ve learned about their beliefs more intimately, I can better and more informatively piece together my personal opinion about them.
-What I understood about the Westboro Baptist Church from this film was that they are a completely narcissistic.
-They truly believe that they are the only ones destined for heaven, that everyone else who doesn’t agree with them are ultimately going to hell.
-There is no between - no middle ground.
+What I understood about the Westboro Baptist Church from this film was that they are completely narcissistic.
+They truly believe that they are the only ones destined for heaven, that everyone else who doesn’t agree with them is ultimately going to hell.
+There is no in-between - no middle ground.
 You are either with them or against them.

 A question I would ask a member of the group to better understand their religious motivations is what are the paths they need to take to achieve salvation?
 The documentary focused more on the hate involved with the organization but didn’t touch much upon what makes their religion different from others.
 Is yelling these foul and disheartening slurs and statements a way that their God will save them from going to hell?
-What constitutes basic aspects of religion like soul, self or forgiveness for them?
-Overall, I believe that the attention that the Westboro Baptist Church receives is what fuels them to continue expanding their hatred and prophecies.
+What constitutes basic aspects of religion like soul, self, or forgiveness for them?
+Understanding these elements might shed light on the inner workings of their belief system and how they justify their actions.

 Browse our vast selection of original essay samples, each expertly formatted and styled